top of page

 First, when they said their vows, did both partners freely accept and clearly understand the lifelong commitment they were making?
 And secondly, at that time, did both partners have the personal capacity to carry out consent, to form a community of life with the chosen partner? “

-It is simply impossible to add more clarity to this statement by Rev. Jeffrey Keefe.
+It is simply impossible to add more clarity to this statement by Rev. regarding the tribunal process.
+Jeffrey Keefe.
 He hits the nail on the head when he says that marriage is valid only if both parties consent freely and knowingly to all aspects of the marriage.
 The issue of validity arises if either party did not fully understand or willingly accepts the lifelong commitment they were making.
 This understanding opens the door to a path of salvation and a way out of an abusive marriage.

 Rev. Keefe beautifully provides a way forward, emphasizing that this path does not encourage divorce merely for convenience.
 Instead, he clearly outlines a compassionate and doctrinally sound approach, offering hope and a solution for those trapped in abusive relationships while upholding the sanctity of marriage.